activityclub/pointspaced/README.md

 (try to not think of adobe psd, different psd)

-PSD collections and aggregates data into a very neat data structure made up of collections of hashes.
+PSD collects and aggregates data into a very neat data structure made up of collections of hashes.

 It lets us to ask the question "how many points did this user get from